ARE AUDITIONS STILL HAPPENING IN PERSON?

 Any additional questions can be addressed to firstname.lastname@example.org!

 The Spotlight Arts Summer Mainstage Season 2021 presents TWO large-scale commercial productions in repertory directed by industry professionals and is by audition only.
 Rehearsals take place three days per week: Monday evenings, Thursday evenings, & Saturdays beginning June 7th.
 Only ONE absence is allowed in the mainstage program.
 However, some conflicts and summer vacations can be pre-approved prior to casting!
 Be sure to include any and all conflict dates on your audition form!
 Tuition to participate in a summer mainstage is $395.

 Performers interested in auditioning are asked to prepare two contrasting 32-bar cuts of musical theatre song selections in the style of the shows.
 All auditioners will be considered for BOTH productions (Mamma Mia & Into the Woods Jr).
 You can state your show casting preference on your audition form.
-To submit your audition, fill out this audition form by the April 23rd deadline!
-Callbacks will take place on Sunday, April 25th.
+To submit your audition, fill out this audition form by the April 28th deadline!
+Callbacks will take place virtually by appointment.

 In order to be considered for a principal role in a mainstage production, Spotlight Arts now holds a pre-requisite training program called the Mainstage Core Program.
 This six-session course has been launched to uphold the integrity of our nationally recognized and award-winning mainstage program and a spring session is offered in April (virtually, hybrid, or on-demand*) and guarantees a principal role callback.
 Performers only interested in ensemble roles do not need to fulfill this prerequisite.
 Fore more detailed information including session dates, visit the Mainstage Core Program page on our website here: Core Program Spring Session